Maximizing Engagement: Best Practices for Cross-Posting on Social Media

 Scheduling, Automation, and Tools

-Select scheduling tools that publish natively, fit your team size, and give you the metrics necessary to decide what to repeat.
+Choose scheduling tools that publish natively, suit your team size, and provide essential metrics to inform your decisions.
 Start by prioritizing native posting for each platform (X/Instagram/Facebook/LinkedIn/TikTok), because cross-posting via APIs or workarounds often reduces reach.
 Next, balance price against capabilities: a cheaper tool that lacks approval workflows or post-level analytics creates hidden costs in rework and risk.

 Prerequisites